Vineet1812/WebServer/README.md

 - Created a license (MIT-license)
 - Changed the **README.md**
 - Verification of the command-line arguments in the main(...)-method.
 Checks whether the command-line arguments are in the proper form.
 Otherwise it raise a certain error-message.
+- Changed the close()-method in the Server-class.
+For shutdown the thread pool with a while-loop.
 - I changes only the **.java**-files and the binaries **.class** files and the **.jar** file.

 ---